 There’s no debate here – teachers agree that debates are a great tool for engaging students, teaching critical thinking skills, developing persuasive writing techniques, and learning an appreciation for multiple viewpoints.
 Now there’s another bonus: debates can integrate technology.

 Debating a controversial issue has traditionally been an oral exercise.
-But there is a fun, unique alternative: student partners use Google Slides to create a debate presentation.
+But there is a fun, unique alternative: student partners use Google Slides or Office Online to create a debate presentation.
 They pitch persuasive arguments justifying two different viewpoints on a controversial issue.
 The traditional structure of a debate – resolution, constructive speech, rebuttal, and summary – are maintained.
-However, the two students work simultaneously on the same digital document using Google Apps for Education.
+However, the two students work simultaneously on the same digital document using G Suite for Education.

 Flipping this technique into a digital task not only engages students but also provides a series of benefits.
 Here are ten reasons to create a digital debate:

 - Time to think: When debates are written instead of oral, students have the time to make thoughtful, meaningful, and well expressed arguments.
 Being able to organize and express one’s ideas when ‘put on the spot’ is a skill many students have not yet mastered.

 - Work simultaneously: Being able to see what the opponent is writing at the same time allows the student to be mindful of the rebuttal they will have to make.
 As a result, opinions are written with care and attention to the facts and emotional appeals that they are trying to make.

 - Build quality: When the opponent’s arguments can be seen, the student is encouraged to enhance the strength of their own persuasive arguments.
 For example, the opponent may be citing a website to support their viewpoint.
 As a result, the student may research their own facts to find online support.